 It is best to invest in good quality gardening tools, even though they’re a higher upright cost.
-Pruners and shears need to be good quality and kept sharp, or there may be an accident that could have otherwise been avoided.
+Pruners and shears need to be of good quality and kept sharp, or there may be an accident that could have otherwise been avoided.
 Don’t go overboard though, just stick to the basics and see how things go.
 You’ll learn what you need as your garden grows.

 This is when your garden will really start to take shape!
 When planting, make sure that you know how deep everything should be planted and how far apart each flower or vegetable needs to be for its roots to have enough room to grow.
 Check to see if it is a partial shade or full sun plant, so you get everything in the right spot and always give a new plant or seed a sufficient amount of water.
 Lastly, when taking plants out of their planters make sure you shake out the roots to allow them to spread out.